Volkswagen moves to appease angry customers, workers

 To qualify for the credit card offer, VW diesel owners must go to the company website, enter a vehicle identification number and provide mileage and contact information.
 VW will send the cards by mail.
 To activate the cards, owners then must take the vehicle to the dealer for verification.

-VW said customers "don't have to sign anything" and will not be required to relinquish any legal rights.
+VW said on Monday that customers "don't have to sign anything" and will not be required to relinquish any legal rights.

-In Germany, the financial impact of the scandal has exacerbated tensions between Volkswagen management and labor leaders over plans to cut spending by about 1 billion euros ($1.08 billion) per year through 2019 at its core Volkswagen brand operations.
+In Germany, the financial impact of the scandal has exacerbated tensions between Volkswagen management and labour leaders over plans to cut spending by about 1 billion euros (£0.71 billion) per year through 2019 at its core Volkswagen brand operations.

-On Monday, Chief Executive Matthias Mueller issued a joint statement with the top labor representative at the company, saying the union would be involved in a series of talks during the coming 10 days in decisions about the company's future.
+On Monday, Chief Executive Matthias Mueller issued a joint statement with the top labour representative at the company, vowing that the union would be involved through a series of talks during the coming 10 days in decisions about the company's future.

 "In the current difficult situation we must take joint decisions which pay heed to the profitability as well as employment," Mueller said in the statement.